felixlopz/hubrise-test-task/content/apps/uber-eats/en/configuration.md

 ---

 **IMPORTANT NOTE:** To apply the updated opening hours and customer notes choice, push your catalog to Uber Eats.
-For more details, see [Push The Catalog](/apps/uber-eats/push-catalog).
+For more details, see [Push the Catalog](/apps/uber-eats/push-catalog).

 ---